GabeScott/standard-works-vault/General Conference/1987 April - Covenants.md

 He spoke of his call to the First Quorum of the Seventy and the assignments that followed.
 Soon the Tuttle family was called to South America.
 They were hardly settled back home when the Brethren interviewed him about returning.

-Others could say, “Of course, if you should call us, we would go.”
-But not him, nor Marné, for they had made covenants.
+Others could say, “Of course, if you should *call* us, we would go.”
+But not him, nor Marné, for they had made covenants.
 Without complaint, his wife and family followed him back time after time for a total of seven years.

 No matter that he had never recovered from serious physical troubles which began on his first assignment there.
 That day Brother Tuttle spoke tenderly of the humble people of Latin America.
 They who have so little had greatly blessed his life.